B3rn475/express-switch/README.md

 ```

 ### Return an Array
-If the __getter__ returns/forwards and __Array__ all the values will be analized sequencially, unless one of the middlewares forwards an error.
+If the __getter__ returns/forwards an __Array__ all the values will be analized sequencially, unless one of the middlewares forwards an error.

 Pattern
 ---